11/08/2017 by GOLDI JACQUES-MAYNES

 - Anatomical spinal abnormalities

-- In severe cases, there may be a disc bulge with radicular pain down the arm
+- A disc bulge with radicular pain down the arm

 Daily life can sometimes give us neck pain and discomfort.

 Crick in the neck happens.
 Your body will likely heal itself in time.
 But if you want to get back into life faster, the right treatment can help speed your recovery along.
 We recommend getting a proper diagnosis and treatment plan from a chiropractor for the best outcome.